sodafoundation/architecture-analysis/specs/capri/orchestration_automation_design.md

  }
 ```

-### Execution ?? move execution api to instance part
+### Execution

 - List executions of service instance
 - Get execution by id
-- Get execution topology by service instance??
+- Get execution topology by service instance
-- Re-run a failed or suspended execution??
+- Re-run a failed or suspended execution

 Here’s example of getting an instance execution.